 This activity is especially fun because it can be modified to many different themes and variations.
 Have you heard about the great Canadian variation: Cowboy, Bear, and Ninja?
 Ninja kills the cowboy; cowboy kills the bear; bear kills the ninja.

 Remote-team advice: This activity works well for remote teams.
-Share with the participants a remote board with three columns (rock, paper, scissors).
-Select the participants for each round.
-Instruct them to add their play (for instance, a sticky note with their name) under the respective column and submit it after a countdown (“3, 2, 1, SHOOT!”).
-It is more fun if they keep their video on and strike a pose to represent their play.
+Ask participants to open their video.
+Select three participants and ask them to play rock-paper-scissors with their hands after a countdown (“3, 2, 1, SHOOT!”).
 Consider doing a tournament (three participants at a time) where the winners go to the semi-finals or finals (depending on the team size).